inca-viewer/inca/README.md

 Add captions to images & video<br>
 Create Favorites, history, slideshows, storylines<br><br>
 Background music playlists from browser tab<br>
-Flip sound between music and video with volume-through-zero mouse gesture<br>
+Flip sound between music and forground video with volume-through-zero mouse gesture<br>
-Sleep timer gradually lowers volume if mouse quiet<br><br>
+Sleep timer gradually lowers master volume if mouse quiet<br><br>

 To see if you already have a video from an outside website,<br>
 Select part of the title text then 'long click' on it<br>
 A tab will immediately open with all matching files from your computer<br>

-6x6 thumbnails index at about 1000 videos per hour into the cache once only<br>
+thumbnails index at about 1000 videos per hour into the cache once only<br>
 Then everything is very fast.<br>

 Written in a simple scripting language - AutoHotkey<br>
 If it's not exactly what you want, change it.
 It re-compiles in under a second<br>
 You don't need to be a programmer and it's really easy to customize.<br>
 Just snip out the bits you don't like and write any features you want.<br>
-Edit and Compile your script within browser<br>
+Edit and Compile your script all within browser<br>

 # Usage

 Click
 - on image - next image-
-- on image edge - pan image
 - on video - play/pause
 - on thumbnail - play from frame
 - on folder - show media inside